deirdreodonovan/simple-web-site/README.md

 # simple-website-html-css-js
 This is a simple website.
+Please ensure that you read this file before proceeding.
 It uses html, css and javascript.
 Website Link: https://deirdreodonovan.github.io/simple-website/